CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Stable Marriage/README.md

 _From Wikipedia:_
 > Stable marriage problem (also stable matching problem or SMP) is the problem of finding a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
 A matching is a mapping from the elements of one set to the elements of the other set.
 A matching is not stable if:

-> a.
-There is an element A of the first matched set which prefers some given element B of the second matched set over the element to which A is already matched, and
+> 1. There is an element A of the first matched set which prefers some given element B of the second matched set over the element to which A is already matched, and

-> b.
-B also prefers A over the element to which B is already matched.
+> 2. B also prefers A over the element to which B is already matched.

 i.e. a _matching_ is stable when there is no match **(A,B) and (C,D)**  where **A** prefers **D** and **D** prefers **A** or any other combination where both **A** and **B** would be individually better off than they are with the element they are currently matched with.